Michael-Stout/Capstone-Project/README.md

 ![Model Metrics Comparison](plots/model_metrics_scaled_line.png)

-From these, **KNN** performed extremely Ill overall (Accuracy, F1, ROC AUC) and had moderate train time.
+From these, **KNN** performed extremely well overall (Accuracy, F1, ROC AUC) and had moderate train time.
 Other tree-based or ensemble models (RandomForest, GradientBoosting) are also near-perfect.

 ---